 The carpenter singing his as he measures his plank or beam,

-Walt Whitman offers a musical tribute to the laborers of America as they "sing," that is work, cheerfully.
-This 19th century hat-tip also recognizes the partiers who fill the night time with their good cheer.
+Walt Whitman creates a speaker who is offering a musical tribute to the laborers of America; they cheerfully sing as they work.
+This 19th century effusion also recognizes the partiers who fill the night time with their good cheer.